-While in the setting-up phase, the EPPO focused on negotiations with EU agencies and bodies, and with authorities of EU Member States that do not participate in the enhanced cooperation; the EPPO aims to conclude working arrangements with authorities of priorities third countries to facilitate the cooperation and share its expertise with their competent authorities, as well.
-The EPPO prioritised partnerships with authorities of candidate countries to the EU and will pursue its partnerships around the globe in particular where the operational needs are highest.
+The EPPO prioritises, due to limited resources, partnerships with competent authorities of candidate countries to the EU, in particular Ukraine, and with countries with whom operational needs are higher especially in relation to Organised Crime Groups activities and asset recovery.
 The EPPO can rely on judicial cooperation multilateral conventions from the Council of Europe or the United Nations, having been designated as a competent authority by respectively the participating member States or the European Union.

 The EPPO supports negotiations by the Union of amendments to the existing EU agreements with third countries to be designated as a competent authority and also new agreements with third countries on cooperation in criminal matters with the EPPO, in accordance with Article 104(3) of the EPPO Regulation.
-To this end, the EPPO has send to the Commission its priorities: Canada, China and Hong Kong, Panama, Singapore, Taiwan, Thailand, Turkey, United Arab Emirates (UAE) and Ukraine.
+To this end, the EPPO has send to the Commission its priorities in August 2023: Canada, China and Hong Kong, Panama, Singapore, Taiwan, Thailand, Turkey, United Arab Emirates (UAE) and Ukraine.
 Based on operational needs, these priorities take into account the lack, or limitations in their implementation by some countries, of the agreements and multilateral conventions mentioned in Article 104(3) and (4) of the EPPO Regulation for judicial cooperation with these countries.